Security Policy

 • Rate limiting and request size limits protect against abuse.

-• Credentials are encrypted immediately upon receipt using AES-256-GCM and stored in the encrypted database.
+• Are encrypted immediately upon receipt using AES-256-GCM and stored in the encrypted database.

-• Credentials are decrypted only at the moment of use and are never logged or cached in plaintext.
+• Are decrypted only at the moment of use and are never logged or cached in plaintext.

 5. Git Integration Security